 The Geography of Crowdfunding

-Perhaps the most striking feature of "crowdfunding'' is the broad geographic dispersion of investors.
+Perhaps the most striking feature of "crowdfunding" is the broad geographic dispersion of investors in small, early-stage projects.
 This contrasts with existing theories that predict entrepreneurs and investors will be co-located due to distance-sensitive costs.
-We examine a crowdfunding setting that connects artist-entrepreneurs with investors over the internet for financing early stage musical projects.
+We examine a crowdfunding setting that connects artist-entrepreneurs with investors over the internet for financing musical projects.
 The average distance between artists and investors is about 3,000 miles, suggesting a reduced role for spatial proximity.
 Still, distance does play a role.
 Within a single round of financing, local investors invest relatively early, and they appear less responsive to decisions by other investors.
-We show this geography effect is driven by investors who likely have a personal connection with the artist-entrepreneur ("family and friends'').
+We show this geography effect is driven by investors who likely have a personal connection with the artist-entrepreneur ("family and friends").
 Although the online platform seems to eliminate most distance-related economic frictions such as monitoring progress, providing input, and gathering information, it does not eliminate social-related frictions.